 Advanced Molecular Biology is an advanced course on the molecular biology of pro- and eukaryotic organisms.
 Topics include chromosome structure and organization, RNA transcription, selected aspects of the molecular regulation of gene expression, protein synthesis and post-translational regulation, DNA synthesis, repair, and recombination.

 Current Topics in Molecular Biology is an advanced course on recent developments of molecular biology and its translational aspects.

 The course covers computational techniques for mining large amount of information produced by recent advances in biology, including genome sequencing and microarrray technologies.
-Main topics of the course include DNA and protein sequence alignment, sequence motifs/patterns, phylogenetic trees, protein structures, microarray data analysis and biological networks.
+The main topics of the course include DNA and protein sequence alignment, sequence motifs/patterns, phylogenetic trees, protein structures, microarray data analysis and biological networks.

 BENG507 Human Molecular Genetics

 Advanced molecular biology is an advanced course on the molecular biology of pro- and eukaryotic organisms.
 Topics include chromosome structure and organization, RNA transcription, selected aspects of the molecular regulation of gene expression, protein synthesis and post-translational regulation, DNA synthesis, repair and recombination.

 BENG508 Advanced Cell Biology

 Advanced Cell Biology course deals with the biology of cells of higher organisms: The structure, function, and biosynthesis of cellular membranes and organelles; cell growth and oncogenic transformation; transport, receptors, and cell signaling; the cytoskeleton, the extracellular matrix, and cell movements; chromatin structure and RNA synthesis.

 BENG510 Advanced Biochemistry